 1. Get Started Right Away

 If you were a bit blindsided by your divorce (and really, who isn’t?), you may feel like you need a little time to recover from the shock.
-Taking a little time to mourn is fine, but don’t spend so much time off that you find yourself wallowing in self-pity.
+That is to say, you should take a little time to mourn.
+However, don’t spend so much time off that you find yourself wallowing in self-pity.
 The quicker you get back on your feet, the quicker you can adjust to your new life.
 If it seems hard to move forward, enlist the help of a trusted friend to prompt you toward the next step.
-Financially, if you can’t seem to find that next step, there are professionals trained to help you.
+Meanwhile, if you can’t seem to find that next step financially, there are professionals trained to help you.

 2. Know Where You Stand